310mc/https-310mc.github.io-tl/source/_posts/scout/dollhouse.md

 {% bubble Mika %}
 T-Thank ya kindly\~!
 Yer like my savior\~!

-Ah—But yer part of Ryuseitai, so I reckon ‘s completely natural for ya ta help people out… Was that rude fer me ta say?
+Ah— But yer part of Ryuseitai, so I reckon ‘s completely natural for ya ta help people out… Was that rude fer me ta say?

 Yer just what ya’d expect from a hero of justice~♪
 {% endbubble %}